howerj/libforth/libforth.md

 own idea of how to go about things despite standardization efforts - in keeping with this, this library has its own idiosyncrasies.

+This implementation, written in [C][], can be thought of as a hybrid between a fairly dumb stack based virtual machine with instructions such as "pop two values off the stack, add them, and push the result" and a small interpreter/compiler for the virtual machine.
+This simple kernel is then used to build a more compliant and usable [Forth][] implementation by defining words that build upon those provided by the base system.

 ## Other documentation

 Apart from this file there are other sources of information about the